 Interestingly the findings were consistent whether among wealthier or poorer communities and countries, lending further credence to the results.

-It has also been noted that grip strength can be a useful indicator of biological health and therefore an interesting biomarker of ageing.
+It has also been noted that grip strength can be a useful indicator of biological health and therefore an interesting biomarker of aging.

 * It should be stated that weakening grip strength was not associated with any increase in rates of diabetes, cancer or other chronic conditions.